lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

 ```

-This script sets up the executable and library paths along with environment variables used by the OpenVINO toolkit as well as this tutorial.
+This script sets up the executable and library paths along with environment variables used by the OpenVINO toolkit tools as well as this tutorial.

 ### Where Do the Inference Models Come from?